IrenaeusChan/mobaseq_dev/README.md

             - Single Core: 04:14:09 --> 04:15:50 Elapsed Time 1 min 41s
             - Four Cores: 04:08:06 --> 04:08:44 Elapsed Time 38s
             - Legacy Algorithm: 03:23:31 --> 04:14:08 Elapsed Time 50 min 37s

-Questions:
-    - If we dont know where LV binds to the genome, how do we use CRISPR to target genes specifically?
-    - Why is blood not filtered for Cell_Num > 50 but all other Tissue types are?
-    - What does CTC stand for?
-SuperMet
-      - What's the SuperMet definition again?
-If detected in the blood and detected in the tissue?
-    - What is unique about these sgIDs that they must be removed?
-      - sgSafe13, sgSafe1, Ccnd1 (especially this because it's not a sgSafe Ctrl)
-    - Why is Peak Mode defined on a Log2 scale?
-    - Why Log2 vs Log10?
-(Is it because assumed exponential growth?)
-    - Where does this gene list come from (for Dormancy)?
-      - gene_list <- c("Crebbp", "Pten", "Csnk1a1", "Gpatch8", "Zeb1", "Tsc1", "Tsc2", "Gata6", "Mga","Zmiz1", "Grhpr", "Hnf4a", "Eif5b", "Soga1", "Nup98", "Ctrl")
-    - Mode2 for the normalmixEM, why for anything less than 2,000?